Who is a Value-Added Products Producer?

 All approved applicants with Value-Added Products projects are eligible for 35% cost share.
 There are no special requirements for 35% cost share.

-To be eligible for 50% cost share, applicants must complete special requirements prior to the program reimbursement deadline of September 1, 2019.
+To be eligible for 50% cost share, applicant must complete special requirements prior to the program reimbursement request deadline of August 1, 2024.
 The name registered for the special requirement must be the same name as the individual applying for cost share funding.

 Special Requirements for 50% Cost Share

-• Value-Added Educational Courses – applicant must attend two eligible events
+Option #1: Value-Added educational courses (2) – applicant must attend two eligible events; see special requirements list

 What Value-Added Products Projects Qualify for TAEP?